Nah, You Don't Need To Feel Empathy For Trump

-Four years ago, the country experienced what had once been unthinkable: Donald Trump became the 45th president of the United States.
-Those of us who had believed we were on the verge of electing our first-ever woman president — rather than a billionaire, former-reality TV show star — were devastated.
+Four years ago, the world experienced what had once been unthinkable: Donald Trump became the 45th president of the United States.
+Those of us who had believed the U.S. was on the verge of electing its first-ever woman president — rather than a billionaire, former-reality TV show star — were devastated.
 The fact that Hillary Clinton had received millions of more votes than Trump made it even harder to bear.

 When the reality of Trump’s election struck, it was gut-wrenching: Thousands gathered in the streets of New York, Washington D.C., Philadelphia, Los Angeles, and other cities, big and small, not only in protest of this undemocratically elected president, but also in an act of collective grief.
-This wasn’t the sorrow of sore losers — this was the despair of people who were afraid of what a Trump presidency would mean for marginalized communities, for the health and safety of millions around the world, and for the future of our country.
+This wasn’t the sorrow of sore losers — this was the despair of people who were afraid of what a Trump presidency would mean for marginalised communities, for the health and safety of millions around the world, and for the future of the U.S. nation.
 Republicans greeted this response with a collective demand for Democrats to just suck it up.

 Advertisement

-But, almost immediately after Biden’s victory on Saturday morning, as a mass celebration broke out across the country, Republicans and conservatives began to peddle the message that Democrats should show empathy, and give the president time to “absorb the emotional aspect of his loss before demanding a concession.”
+But, almost immediately after Biden’s victory on Saturday morning [afternoon U.K. time], as a mass celebration broke out across the country, Republicans and conservatives began to peddle the message that Democrats should show empathy, and give the president time to “absorb the emotional aspect of his loss before demanding a concession.”

 And I’m not sure who needs to hear this but: There’s no reason to feel any empathy for Donald J. Trump.